The Vendi Score: A Diversity Evaluation Metric for Machine Learning: Measuring Diversity with the Vendi Score

 \subsection{Defining the Vendi Score}

 To define a diversity metric in \gls{ML} we look to ecology, the field that centers diversity in its work.
-In ecology, one main way diversity is defined is as the exponential of the entropy of the distribution of the species under study~\citep{jost2006entropy}.
+In ecology, one main way diversity is defined is as the exponential of the entropy of the distribution of the species under study~\citep{jost2006entropy,leinster2021entropy}.
 This is a reasonable index for diversity.
-Consider a population with a uniform distribution over $N$ species, with entropy $\log(N)$.
-This population has maximal ecological diversity $N$, the same diversity as a population with $N$ members, each belonging to a different species.
+Consider a population with a uniform distribution over $n$ species, with entropy $\log(n)$.
+This population has maximal ecological diversity $n$, the same diversity as a population with $n$ members, each belonging to a different species.
 The ecological diversity decreases as the distribution over the species becomes less uniform, and is minimized and equal to one when all members of the population belong to the same species.
+For a more extensive mathematical discussion of entropy and diversity in the context of biodiversity, we refer readers to~\citet{leinster2021entropy}.

 How can we extend this way of thinking about diversity to \gls{ML}?
 One naive approach is to define diversity as the exponential of the Shannon entropy of the probability distribution defined by a machine learning model or dataset.
 However, this approach is limiting in that it requires a probability distribution for which entropy is tractable, which is not possible in many \gls{ML} settings.
 We would like to define a diversity metric that only relies on the samples being evaluated for diversity.
 And we would like for such a metric to achieve its maximum value when all samples are dissimilar and its minimum value when all samples are the same.
 This implies the need to define a similarity function over the samples.
 Endowed with such a similarity function, we can define a form of entropy that only relies on the samples to be evaluated for diversity.
 This leads us to the Vendi Score: